32 Amazing AIP Avocado Recipes

-If you like the flavors of pesto but can’t have it on the AIP eating plan, here is a great alternative to try.
-This pesto is an amazing color and full of flavor from the garlic, lemon and spinach and is such a versatile dish.
+If you like the flavors of pesto but can’t have the traditional version on the AIP eating plan, here is a great alternative to try.
+This pesto is an amazing color and full of flavor from the garlic, lemon, and spinach and is such a versatile dish.
 You can use this pesto as a dip with vegetable crudités, mix it into chicken salad or even use it to top your homemade burgers!

 – Keto Summit